 No need to travel to Hawaii (or Disneyland!) to enjoy a refreshing cup of creamy pineapple soft serve.
-Make Dole Whip at home with just four simple ingredients!
+Make this easy Dole Whip recipe at home with just four simple ingredients!

 Jump to:

 Dole Whip is a refreshingly frosty Disney-inspired pineapple soft serve ice cream, originally introduced at Aloha Isle in Magic Kingdom Park in 1984.
-It is also one of my BFF Michelle's favorite things, and a few years back, I decided to make some for her birthday.
+It is also one of my BFF Michelle's favorite things, and a few years back, I decided to figure out how to make Dole Whip at home for her birthday.

 Unfortunately, all of the Dole Whip recipes I found required fresh pineapple, and the fresh pineapple sold outside of Hawaii seems to be much more acidic than that sold in Oahu (and likely the other islands as well, based on what I've been told).
 Like many people, Michelle doesn't do so well with very acidic foods, so I decided to try shake things up a bit and use pineapple juice instead.